thebeginning-life/thebeginning-life.github.io/content/Mark/Mark.md

 ## Chapter 1.

-(theme "An invitation; a new beginning; Jesus is the new beginning) (vs 1)The beginning of the Good News of Jesus the Messiah, the Son of God.(xr "John 1:1-14")
+(theme "An invitation; a new beginning; Jesus is the new beginning) (vs 1)The beginning of the Good News of Jesus the Messiah, the Son of God.(xr "John 1:1-14")(sn "Mark's book is the only one that claims to start at the beginning of the Good News.
+Mark, then, is explaining how to know Jesus right now.
+Are you willing?")

 (theme "Choose God’s way; Choose God’s path.")
 (vs 2)As it is written in the prophets, *“Look!
 I am sending my messenger ahead of you; he will prepare your way ahead of time:*  (vs 3)*the voice of one shouting in the wilderness, ‘Make the Lord’s way ready!
 Make his roads straight!’”*